 There is nothing more comforting than a big bowl of a warm and hearty stew on a cold winter day.
 Perhaps we would normally associate a stew with meat, but our Vegan Mexican Stew is a plant-based option that carries all the flavour without having to use any meat.
 It’s all about building flavours, using aromatics and good seasoning.

 Our Gran Luchito Chipotle Paste is a brilliant ingredient to add to your soups or stews; it not only adds a kick to your meals but it is also packed with loads of flavour in itself.

-We cannot recommend enough to always have a jar of Gran Luchito Chipotle Paste in your kitchen cupboard, It will become your favourite cooking ingredients.
+We cannot recommend enough always having a jar of Gran Luchito Chipotle Paste in your kitchen cupboard.
+It will become your favourite cooking ingredient!
 Whether you use it to add a kick to a dressing, depth of flavour for sauces or soups, or as a rub for meat or vegetables before roasting, it’s always a good idea to add a bit of Gran Luchito Mexican magic.

 Now back to this delicious vegan stew, try using lentils, chickpeas, beans or vegan sausages to make your stew more substantial, adapt the recipe to what you may have in your fridge and pantry.